torresjrjr/CryptoHashAlgorithm/README.md

 *An example of a hash-graph, generated in 22.099 seconds from a 45 KB file of a character count of 452,096:*
 ![An example of a hash-graph.](https://i.imgur.com/YSgvRD0.png)

+## How to install
+No installation process required!
+Just download the file and run.

 ## How to use
 1. Set up or rename a copy of the file you want to hash as `meal.txt`.
   - This can be any document file, or a simple text file with just a password.